churiulina/first-python-script/README.md

 ## The repository description:
 <p align="justify">
-  The repository contains the first projects created during training on the
+  The repository contains the first projects created during training on the [Yandex Practicum][yandex] "Data Analytics" from October 2021 to the present.
-  * [Yandex Practicum][yandex]
-  "Data Analytics" from October 2021 to the present time.
 </p>

 ## The repository content:
 1. Determination of a promising tariff for a telecom company</sub>
     * [Files used in this project you can download here][files]
-2.
+2. [jjjjjj][yandex]

 [yandex]: https://practicum.yandex.ru/